 - MMM909 Meta-analysis Research Methods

 At the end of their first year of study, students will defend their thesis proposal in a process called confirmation of candidature.
 Confirmed students then spend the remainder of their candidature completing their doctoral research.

 You will be an ideal candidate for a PhD in Marketing if you have these attributes:

 - High levels of motivation, intellectual curiosity, persistence and resilience

 - Good oral and written communication skills

-- A background in Psychology and/or experience with experimental methods and data analysis, which provide optimal preparation for students who wish to pursue a PhD in the field of consumer behavior.
-Solid training in economics and statistical methods offers an advantage for quantitative marketing students, but students from backgrounds such as engineering and computer science are also be well-suited
+- A background in Psychology and/or experience with experimental methods and data analysis, which provide optimal preparation for students who wish to pursue a PhD in the field of consumer behaviour.
+Solid training in economics and statistical methods offers an advantage for quantitative marketing students, but students from backgrounds such as engineering and computer science are also well-suited

 - Strong referee letters

 - Ability to clearly articulate theoretical contributions and gaps within one’s research field of interest